Check out our interactive map and get the big picture of where we’re making a difference across our shorelines

 Classes are held virtually via Zoom on 14 Thursdays during the daytime enhanced by in-person outdoor field trips and nature studies, on Whidbey or Camano Island, or nearby.

 2022 class dates are March 24, 31, April 7, 14, 21, 28, May 5, 12 (8 weeks in spring) and Sept 15, 22, 29, Oct 6, 13, 20 (6 weeks in fall).

 A computer or tablet is highly recommended.
 Training on Zoom, Slack, and VolunteerMatters will be offered.

 Are there field trips?

-In-person programming follows Island County Department of Health and State Parks or other host sites’ COVID safety standards, including social distancing, sanitizing, and mask requirements.
+In-person programming follows Island County Department of Health, State of Washington, and State Parks or other host sites’ COVID safety standards, including social distancing, sanitizing, and mask requirements.
 SWS Board has determined that masks are required for both indoor and outdoor events sponsored by SWS, including training.